galenmckinley/galenmckinley.github.io/_posts/2024-01-12-sabbatical.md

 comments: true
 ---

 Professor McKinley is on sabbatical at ETH-Zurich for January to May 2024.
-She is working on writing a book and on ocean carbon research with the [Environmental Physics group, led by Niki Gruber](https://up.ethz.ch).
-She is also a senior fellow in the [Collegium Helveticum](https://collegium.ethz.ch).
+She is writing a book and working on ocean carbon research with the [Environmental Physics group, led by Niki Gruber](https://up.ethz.ch).
+She is also a senior fellow of the [Collegium Helveticum](https://collegium.ethz.ch).

 Thanks everyone in the group and the Collegium for your warm welcome!

 Here's a photo from gray winter day in the first week.

 ![Galen McKinley at ETH-Zurich, January 2024]({{site.baseurl}}/assets/img/Galenzurichgray.jpg){:height="70%" width="70%"}